 Early settlers discovered that the repeated flooding of the Kootenai River produced rich soil in the valley.
-The U.S. Army Corps of Engineers created dikes to allow commercial farming of grain and hay in the early part of the 20th century.
+The U.S. Army Corps of Engineers created dikes to allow commercial farming of grain and hay in the early part of the 20th www.boundaryedc.com/recreation • (208) 267-5922 century.
 Remnants of commercial orchards, decimated by a series of severe winters in the 1920s, may still be spotted throughout the area.